 Once you have filed your FAFSA-Free Application Federal Student Aid, your eligibility for Federal Direct student/parent loans will be determined.
-Your financial aid award notification will state your eligibility amounts.
+Your financial aid offer notification will state your eligibility amounts.
 If you decide that you wish to take part in the Federal Direct loan program, there are 3 simple steps to complete.
-If you do not apply online, you will want to have your award handy to refer to for loan eligibility amounts.
-The steps for all Federal Direct Loans (Subsidized, Unsubsidized, Parent PLUS, Graduate PLUS, and Perkins) are the same.
-However, the Perkins loans do have separate request forms (pdf only) and promissory notes, so take special care to complete the correct form for your particular loan.
+If you do not apply online, you will want to have your aid offer handy to refer to for loan eligibility amounts.
+More information will be available at the Federal Student Aid website.

 Note: Students who are graduating and/or leaving Andrews University or dropping below half-time enrollment will need to complete Step 4 to receive graduation and diploma clearance.